 5) Add 1/4 Cup of lemon juice and 4 Cups of sugar to the pot containing the infusion.
 Turn heat to medium high.
 Stirring constantly, bring the mixture to a boil that won’t stir down.
 If you have a Candy Thermometer, bring it to “Jelly” stage or 220 degrees.

 7) Ladle jelly into the hot, sterilized jars leaving approximately 1/2 inch head space.
-Screw on sterilized lids until they are “finger tight”.
+(I like half pint jars like THESE) Screw on sterilized lids until they are “finger tight”.
 Use tongs to retrieve the hot jars and lids from their sterilization bath.
-Some recipes say to process jars of jelly in a Water-Bath Canner for 5 minutes, but I always do what my mother and grandmother did and just turn them upside down for 5 or 10 minutes, then right them to cool and they seal just fine.
+Some recipes say to process jars of jelly in a Water-Bath Canner for 15 minutes, but I always do what my mother and grandmother did and just turn them upside down for 5 or 10 minutes, then right them to cool and they seal just fine.
 If botulism were a concern because of the acidity level, I would go for the pressure canner, but for jellies like this it’s not necessary.
 The water bath canner for only 5 minutes doesn’t get hot enough to address that anyway.

 8) Place the jars, turned upright, away from excessive heat or drafts and allow to cool for 24 hours.
 You’ll hear them “Pop” when they seal and it’s fun to count them down.
 Once fully cooled, you can test to make sure they are properly sealed either by pressing on the tops to make sure they don’t make any sound or have any movement in the lid, or by bouncing a small spoon on each lid.
 If they are sealed, the spoon will bounce easily and make a nice “ping”.
 If they aren’t sealed, the sound will be dull and the spoon won’t have a good bounce.
 Jars that don’t seal can be kept in the refrigerator and used first.

 Testing for Sealed Jars Using a Spoon